wrewsama/obsidian-vault/Book Notes/Operating Systems Three Easy Pieces.md

 		1. restores B's user registers from B's kernel stack
 		2. jump back to PC

+## Chapter 7: Scheduling
+metrics:
+- turnaround time: completion time - arrival time
+	- i.e. how long it takes to finish each job
+- response time: time when the job is run for the first time - arrival time
+	- i.e. how long it takes to start each job
+- fairness: e.g. Jain's Fairness Index

 ## Chapter 8: Multi-Level Feedback Queue
 MLFQ approximates Shortest Job First scheduling without a priori knowledge of job lengths.
 This is to minimise turnaround time (how fast you finish), as well as response time (how fast you begin executing)